 2. Scholarchio#

-What’s good: Mezedes (small plates), wine from the barrel, live music some nights Must try: Tzatziki, grilled octopus, fava, barrel wine Price: €15-25 per person Vibe: Traditional, boisterous, Greek social eating
+What’s good: Mezedes (small plates), wine straight from the barrel, and on some nights, live music that’s actually good rather than performative Must try: Tzatziki, grilled octopus, fava, barrel wine (it’s cheap and surprisingly drinkable) Price: €15-25 per person Vibe: Traditional, boisterous, the kind of social Greek eating you read about in travel articles.
+Except here it’s real.

 Location: Tripodon 14, Plaka